ETC5523-2025/assignment-4-packages-and-shiny-apps-Jessica19940828/README.md

 Attribution of the Australian bushfire risk to anthropogenic climate change. *Nat.
 Hazards Earth Syst.
 Sci., 21, 941–960.*

-All data is derived from the KNMI Climate Explorer and corresponding literature sources.
+All climate and fire data derived from KNMI Climate Explorer and related literature.

 ## License